Nachwahl/polymap/README.md

 ### 2. (Advanced) Build with ``yarn build``
 If you want to deploy your app to any hosting provider, that supports NodeJS or want to use your own server, you can build PolyMap using ``yarn build``.
 Learn more over [here](https://nextjs.org/docs/deployment#nodejs-server)

+# Minecraft Plugin
+To use PolyMap, you need to install [PolyMap-MC](https://github.com/Nachwahl/polymap-mc/) on your server.

 # Contribute
 If you find any bugs, errors or want to add a feature, feel free to fork the project and create a pull request :)
 Otherwise, you can create an issue [here](https://github.com/Nachwahl/polymap/issues).